miru0710/full_adder/README.md

 Program:

-/* Program to design a half subtractor  circuit and verify its truth table in quartus using Verilog programming.
+/* Program to design a full adder  circuit and verify its truth table in quartus using Verilog programming.
 Developed by:MIRUDHULA.N RegisterNumber:25016637 */

 RTL Schematic